jkstill/oracle-baselines/README.md

 Displays entries in DBA_HIST_BASELINE

+<h4>aas-[123].sql</h4>

+Examples of different methods that may be used to determine the top 10 AWR snapshots to examine.

 <h3>Test Run</h3>

 As shown these baselines were all created during a previous execution of the script